Distributional Regression

 2

-Fits the model using the training data, with a validation split
+Fits the model with a manual training loop, evaluating on a validation split each epoch

 Metrics for Distributional Regression